StoRmtec500/AngularSPADevelopment/13 Publishing/readme.md

 Map Ports `LocalPort:DockerPort` : `--p 8080:5000`

+Mount Containers to allow Network Communication: `--link sqllinux:sqllinux`

 Prefexing prod keeps Intellisense in file and allows you to have more than one Dockerfile.
+Example:

-Example: `Dockerfile`, `anguarui.dockerfile`
+`Dockerfile` or `anguarui.dockerfile`

+---

 ## Containerize 3-Tier Application